ravn/jscheme-1998/README.md

 # JScheme 1998

-**IMPORTANT:  Java 8 required for compilation**
+**IMPORTANT:  Java 11 or earlier required for compilation, runs with Java 6 or later **

 Experimental mavenization of JScheme 1998.
+Updated for 2022.

 Expected usage is as a configuration-with-code file parser replacing property files.